Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

-Lars Nootbaar -- with a slugging percentage of .278 in his past 10 games (including no homers) -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Brandon Williamson on the hill, on September 29 at 8:15 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (.294 slugging percentage in past 10 games, including no home run), take on starting pitcher Connor Phillips and the Cincinnati Reds at Busch Stadium, Saturday at 7:15 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Brewers.
+In his last game he had a hitless showing (0-for-2) against the Reds.

 Sportsbook Promo Codes